Last Updated 6/22/2020

 If you or your company is impacted by COVID-19, you may qualify for state or federal health insurance programs including Health New England plans through the Health Connector (the Massachusetts Exchange), an intermediary (HSA Insurance), or MassHealth (Massachusetts Medicaid).

-The Massachusetts Health Connector and the Division of Insurance are extending the newly created Special Enrollment Period (SEP) for currently uninsured Massachusetts residents from April 25 to May 25, 2020.
+On June 22, 2020, the Massachusetts Health Connector extended the Special Enrollment Period (SEP) in response to the coronavirus (COVID-19) emergency through July 23, 2020, to assist uninsured Massachusetts residents seeking health coverage.
+(The extended enrollment period was previously set to end June 23.)
 This SEP applies to On Exchange through the Health Connector and Off Exchange through HSA for uninsured residents to enroll into Individual coverage (see below for contact information).

 Massachusetts Health Connector and MassHealth